 New ski boots can be both a blessing and a curse.
 A new set gives you excellent comfort and control while you ski, while modern designs are both warm and customizable.

 However, while wearing them is easy, breaking them in is not.
 As with any other type of footwear, it can take some time to get used to how ski boots feel on your feet.
 They may be great when broken in, but that is not a short process.

-In this guide, we will look at how to effectively break in your new ski boots.
+In this article, we will look at how to effectively break in your new ski boots.
 While it might take a day or two for your feet to get used to new footwear, there are some handy tips you can follow to speed up the process and make it much more bearable.
-This guide covers them in detail and explains why they’re so important.

 Ski boots have never been the most comfortable boots to wear.
 When I was a child, I remember my ski instructors telling me to just suck it up and deal with the discomfort because it was something everyone dealt with.

 Luckily, new designs and liner technology make modern boots much more comfortable than they once were.
 Once properly fit and formed, boots are quite easy to wear.

 Ski boots are intended to have a snug, and oftentimes tight fit.
 The tighter the fit, the better the performance.
 That is because tight shoes allow your foot to better control your boot’s movement which, in turn, controls your skis.

 More advanced skiers will want a tighter fit and might sacrifice a bit of comfort to achieve that.
 New skiers should still use a boot with a snug fit.
 However, they can afford a bit more comfort.